 What is Cerebral atrophy?

-Cerebral atrophy refers to a wasting away or loss of brain cells over time.
-This wasting away over the brain cells may occur in just one part of the brain, or the entire brain as a whole.
+Cerebral atrophy refers to wasting away or loss of brain cells over time.
+This wasting away of the brain cells may occur in just one part of the brain, or the entire brain as a whole.

 It leads to reduced brain mass and size, and also a loss of neurological function.
 This means a loss of brain function which may affect the life of an affected individual, according to the part of the brain that has atrophied.